iurrutia/legendary-bassoon/README.md

 Please note: I have made the description of the problem and solution vague to make this notebook difficult to search for.

-This projects was part of a short case study.
+This projects was part of a short case study conducted as part of a job interview process.
 I examined the potential savings in labour hours that could be gained by pooling riders into vehicles through a ride sharing model.

-I used taxi cab data from a specific month in a specific year to implement my pooled vehicle rider algorithm and validate the approach
+I used taxi data from a specific month in a specific year to implement my pooled vehicle rider algorithm and validate the approach.